 At grade entrances at every point-of-entry ensure that nobody will be left out in the cold.
 More elevators make for a faster trip for everyone, including people with different abilities.
 And for the first time, some spaces in the historic section will be made fully accessible.
 Only a bold proposal for change could incorporate these crucial innovations.

-The JDUC Project as a whole must also be financially viable in order to succeed, which has required months of negotiations and planning.
-Working together and driven by conviction, we have established a fee structure that allows the project to deliver on all the expectations students have for it while remaining financially accessible.
+The JDUC Project as a whole must also be financially viable in order to succeed, which has required a great deal of negotiation and planning.
+Working together and driven by conviction, we have implemented a fee structure that allows the project to deliver on all the expectations students have for it while remaining financially accessible.
 The AMS has committed $500,000 toward a bursary fund that will help students pay the JDUC Redevelopment Fee if they’re facing financial hardship.

-This referendum will not be the end of the JDUC Redevelopment Project—in many ways, it’s only the beginning.
-After a successful referendum result, the project will still need approval from the Board of Trustees, the governing body that oversees financial and property matters at Queen’s.
+The referendum is not be the end of the JDUC Redevelopment Project—in many ways, it’s only the beginning.
+The project is now seeking approval from the Board of Trustees, the governing body that oversees financial and property matters at Queen’s.
 After approval from Board, the proposal would move from the “conceptual design” stage toward a more detailed design phase which includes all the electrical, mechanical, and structural specifics of the building.

 During this process, the final plans for the building will take shape, and all Queen’s students will be encouraged to participate.
 Survey feedback, focus groups, and student submissions will continue to guide the course of decisions.
 The entire Queen’s community will be able to follow the JDUC’s ongoing progress as it prepares to break ground.

 Queen’s has an enduring tradition of student contributions to pivotal campus life investments like this one.
-Whether it’s the construction of Grant Hall in the early 1900s or the more recent Queen’s Centre, the same community-minded spirit continues to bring us together.
-Let’s keep it going, so that the next generation of Queen’s students have an even better experience.
+Whether it’s the construction of Grant Hall in the early 1900s or the landmark redevelopment of the JDUC, the same community-minded spirit continues to bring us together.
+Let’s keep it going, so that future generations of Queen’s students have an even better experience.